sedkis/tyk-cicd-demo/httpbin/README.md

 helm install httpbin . -n httpbin-app -f values-dev.yaml
 ```

-4. Update the application on Dev / Staging / Production environment
+4. To roll out a new version of your application on Dev / Staging / Production environment

-The helm chart configurations can control the appVersion to be deployed.
+Modify values.yaml of the target environment with which application version (image tag) to be deployed.
 The API manifests could also be templated for different environments easily.

 5. To test the API
 ```